 - We can enhance images to improve viewing

 - Images can be stored electronically and e-mailed to specialists and insurance companies

 Early Cavity Detection

-Dr. Brown and Dr. Huguelet use a Diagnodent to help him find tooth decay more effectively.
+Our dentists use a Diagnodent to help them find tooth decay more effectively.
 A Diagnodent is a type of dental technology that looks like a thick pen, that uses a harmless laser probe to detect early stages of decay.
 It is able to give us an idea of decay growing on the surface or grooves of your teeth.
 This is something that x-rays or a visual exam may not always show.
-Catching the cavity early prevents the spread of the decay and can help save your tooth!
+Catching the cavity early prevents the spread of decay and can help save your tooth!

 - Early cavity detection

 - Find decay that the human eye cannot find